Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 It seems that you may not have done sufficient homework before you started your SMSF.
 Here is a free training course on setting up an SMSF.

 There are strict rules to winding up a Self-Managed Superannuation Fund.
-And then rolling over the superannuation to another fund.
+Then rolling over the superannuation to another fund.

 This SMSF vesting kit takes you through the process.